These are the car camping essentials you need to take on your next camping trip.

 When we go car camping, if we’re not eating out at a local restaurant, we usually do a hearty eggs and bacon breakfast and eat our favorite Lasagna Mountain House or Shin cup ramen for dinners.
 For a protein-packed meal (that’s also gluten free and paleo), check out True Primal.
 We tried the Southwest-Style Chicken and it’s tasty!
 We also bring our fave road trip snacks and s’mores.

 We have two types of water bottles we use.
 We have these insulated bottles to keep our drinks cool/warm longer.
 We also have these softbottles which are great for lightweight travel.
 See all our favorite travel water bottles here.
 They roll up once you’re done with them.
 For longer trips, get a water storage tank that you use to refill your water bottles.

 Pro Tip: If you don’t want to go looking for sticks in nature, don’t forget to bring reusable smores sticks.

 You never know what’s going to happen while you’re outdoors, so be sure to bring along a first-aid kit.
 We recently got this very complete first aid kit to have for any emergencies.
 We’ll leave it in our car for any time we need it.

-The only addition we made to the kit is the Bug Bite Thing.
-We know some people who swear by it and can’t wait to have it handy for our next bug bites.
+- Bug Bite Thing – We know some people who swear by it and can’t wait to have it handy for our next bug bites.

 Pro Tip: After buying a kit, just refill what you use rather than buying a new one again.

 Getting away is definitely about unplugging, but as photographers, we have a bunch of devices we need to keep charged so we added this Jackery Power Station + two solar panels to our car camping essentials kit.
 That means we can keep charged and have access to power at all times.

 On top of that, we’re going to be using this at home as an emergency backup power!